shaokatullaha/nsx-zero-trust-microseg-iot/docs/project-proposal.md

 Design, implement, and evaluate a Zero Trust micro-segmentation architecture using VMware NSX to limit east-west movement and reduce blast radius across enterprise workloads and an IoT-like zone.

 ## Objectives
-1. Build an enterprise + IoT lab topology
+1. Build a realistic enterprise and IoT lab topology using VMware vSphere and NSX
-2. Implement NSX DFW micro-segmentation with least privilege
+2. Implement NSX Distributed Firewall (DFW) micro-segmentation based on least-privilege principles
-3. Introduce a quarantine model for compromised workloads
+3. Introduce a quarantine model for compromised or high-risk workloads
-4. Simulate lateral movement and compare baseline vs segmented states
+4. Simulate lateral movement attacks and compare baseline vs segmented network states
-5. Measure containment, allowed flows, and operational impact
+5. Measure containment effectiveness, allowed flows, and operational impact

 ## Research Questions
-- How effectively does NSX micro-segmentation reduce lateral movement in mixed enterprise + IoT zones?
+- How effectively does NSX micro-segmentation reduce lateral movement in mixed enterprise and IoT zones?
-- What is the trade-off between security and operational complexity?
+- What trade-offs exist between security enforcement and operational complexity?
-- Which policy model (tag-based vs group-based) is most maintainable?
+- Which policy abstraction model (tag-based vs group-based) offers better long-term maintainability?

 ## Expected Outcomes
-- A repeatable NSX policy framework
+- A repeatable and scalable NSX micro-segmentation policy framework
-- Evidence-based evaluation report with metrics and test results
+- An evidence-based evaluation report with metrics, logs, and test results
-- Practical guidelines for adopting Zero Trust micro-segmentation
+- Practical implementation guidelines for adopting Zero Trust micro-segmentation in enterprise environments